joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 You can also find some externally supported SDKs in our [Third Party Content]({{% ref "/docs/Third Party Content/libraries-tools.md#client-sdks" %}}).

-The SDKs are relatively thin wrappers around [gRPC](https://grpc.io) generated clients, or an implementation of the REST API (exposed via [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)), where gRPC client generation and compilation isn't well supported.
+Most SDKs are relatively thin wrappers around [gRPC](https://grpc.io) generated clients.
+However, in cases where gRPC client generation and compilation isn't well supported, the SDK may instead be using the REST API exposed via [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)) .

-They connect to a small process that Agones coordinates to run alongside the Game Server in a Kubernetes [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
+The SDK connects to a small process that Agones coordinates to run alongside the Game Server in a Kubernetes [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 This means that more languages can be supported in the future with minimal effort (but pull requests are welcome! 😊 ).

-There is also [local development tooling]({{< relref "local.md" >}}) for working against the SDK locally, without having to spin up an entire Kubernetes infrastructure.
+There is also [local development tooling]({{< relref "local.md" >}}) for working against the SDK locally without having to spin up an entire Kubernetes infrastructure.

 ## Connecting to the SDK Server